 Ask for it!

 I started with a clean slate.
-Then I wrote down what I actually enjoy doing, and am good at, and left out the tasks I didn’t enjoy.
+Then I wrote down what I actually enjoyed doing, what I was good at, and left out the tasks I didn’t enjoy.
 I didn’t worry about the logistics of how it’s going to come about, just pictured what I wanted to be doing.
-The things I thought about were the work environment, the people I wanted to be spending time with on a daily basis, the vibe in the office and the people around me, what I could see myself doing and where, working indoors or outside.
+The things I thought about were the work environment, the people I wanted to be spending time with on a daily basis, the vibe in the office and the people around me, what I could see myself doing and where, working indoors or outside, the degree of autonomy.
 I then thought about what did I enjoy about my current role and what would I miss if I couldn’t do it anymore.
 Once you’ve done this then dream a little, take it to the next level.
 No-one’s watching.
+What would you love to put on your wish list?

 Here’s what I wrote: